bottenderjs/bottenderjs.github.io/content/docs/Guides-ErrorHandling.md

 ## onError

 Bottender also supports builder approaches to handle error.
 Use `builder.onError` and pass the error handler function.
-You can get the error at the second parameter in the handler function.
+You will get the error at the second parameter in the handler function.

 For example: